5 v 5 Futsal Rules

-Prevents the goalkeeper from releasing the ball from his hands
+- Prevents the goalkeeper from releasing the ball from their hands

-A player or substitute is cautioned if he/she commits any of the following offenses:
+A player or substitute is cautioned if they commit any of the following offenses:

 A player or substitute who has been sent off must leave the vicinity of the pitch.
-A player or substitute is sent off if he/she commits any of the following offences:
+A player or substitute is sent off if they commit any of the following offenses:

-Denying the opposing team a goal or an obvious goal scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area)
+- Denying the opposing team a goal or an obvious goal scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within their own penalty area)

-Denying an obvious goal scoring opportunity to an opponent moving towards the player’s goal by an offence punishable by a free kick or a penalty kick using offensive, insulting or abusive language and/or gestures
+- Denying an obvious goal scoring opportunity to an opponent moving towards the player’s goal by an offense punishable by a free kick or a penalty kick using offensive, insulting or abusive language and/or gestures

 RED CARD POLICY

-The suspension disqualifies the competitor from participating in any and all Adult League activity.
+- The suspension disqualifies the competitor from participating in any and all Adult League or Youth League activity.